carlussery/Fitness_device_trends/README.md

 activity, Therefore, sleeping minutes should be considered sedentary minutes.
 The expectation is that a) sedentary minutes should exceed sleeping minutes and b) sleeping minutes should never exceed sedentary minutes.
-Let’s test this by first combining the two dataframes, then getting a statistical summary of it:
+Let’s test this by first combining the two data frames, then getting a statistical summary of it:

 ``` r